 Pressing Solventless Dabs: How to Smoke Ice Water Hash & Dry Sift

 When first getting into connoisseur grade solventless extracts like ice water hash and dry sift, I couldn’t figure out how to turn the golden beach sand into the slab-style sheet I was used to dabbing.
-With some pointers from friends and lots of trial and error, we have successfully determined how to achieve the perfect press every time.
+With some pointers from friends and lots of trial and error, I have successfully determined how to achieve the perfect press every time.
 With light heat, pressure, and some finesse, you can grease your full-melt hash into beautiful looking, dab-ready sheets with ease!

 Please note that this article addresses specifically how to press out high grade solventless extracts in preparation for dabbing, which is different than pressing flower or hash into the concentrate known as rosin!
 To learn more about how to smoke dabs or for a tutorial on how to make rosin, click here.